Goose Creek (Oneida, Kentucky): Lockhart Creek and Lockards post office

+In 1918 Beverly White lived 2 mile upstream on Lockhart/Whites Creek, and Mrs S. R. White's heirs lived on Goose Creek proper 6 mile upstream of Manchester.

 On minor creeks

-Hollingsworth postoffice was established on 1901-10-15 by postmaster William Hollansworth on the Right Fork of Island Creek to serve Brooks.
+Hollingsworth postoffice was established on October 15, 1901, by postmaster William Hollansworth on the Right Fork of Island Creek to serve Brooks.

 Hollansworth wanted to use the name Brooks but it would have clashed with an existing postoffice in Bullitt County.

-It operated to April 1905, and after a short hiatus was reëstablished by Elbert Hornsby on 1907-10-22 to run to September 1912.
+It operated to April 1905, and after a short hiatus was reestablished by Elbert Hornsby on October 22, 1907, to run to September 1912.

-Botto postoffice was established on 1928-01-14 by postmaster Docia Morgan Asher, whose first choice of name had been May.
+Botto postoffice was established on January 14, 1928, by postmaster Docia Morgan Asher, whose first choice of name had been May.

 It was 1 mile up Billys Branch from the branch mouth.